When and what to learn in a changing world: Vanishing fixed costs

-The limit case as fixed costs vanish outlines a new approach within this range.
-There, discreteness derives from the flexibility of information acquisition in the absence of timing frictions in either the form of a fixed cost (like in inattentiveness models) or an exogenous time grid \citep[as in dynamic rational inattention models \emph{à la}][]{steiner2017rational}.
-With non-zero fixed costs, unless the discreteness of action choice is \emph{assumed} in the decision problem, the DM acquires information lumpily but might find it suitable to change their action continuously.
-However as fixed costs vanish, the situation reverses: continuous optimal information acquisition leads the DM to optimally only ever hold finitely many beliefs; hence lumpy belief changes translation into lumpy action switches.
+\paragraph{Action switching: lumpy updating versus lumpy action} Because the DM eventually holds only two beliefs, they eventually take only two actions.
+This constitutes one possible resolution of an otherwise puzzling feature: in models where each belief entails a different optimal action (e.g. a pricing problem), continuous belief drift implies continuous action adjustment.
+This can be seen as an unpalatable prediction in general: real decision makers often only adjust their behavior lumpily.
+The literature on "sticky prices" has proposed various modeling approaches including: exogenous opportunities of changing actions \citep{Calvo1983JME,Taylor1980JPE}, menu costs \citep{SheshinskiWeiss1977RES,Mankiw1985QJE}, inattentiveness models \citep{mankiw2002sticky,MankiwReis2007JEEA,reis2006inattentiveproducers,reis2006inattentiveconsumers} which are akin to a pure fixed cost version of the present model, and rational inattention models \citep{sims2003implications,mackowiak2009optimal}.
+The limit case of the present model as fixed costs vanish outlines a different approach.
+There, discreteness derives from the flexibility of information acquisition in the absence of timing frictions in either the form of a fixed cost (like in inattentiveness models) or an exogenous time grid.
+Continuous optimal information acquisition leads the DM to optimally only ever hold finitely many beliefs; hence lumpy belief changes translate into lumpy action switches.
 This generates new empirical questions: can one differentiate between agents who change their action periodically because they bear a cost to do so, and discrete action switches driven by information chosen so as to hold only finitely many beliefs?
-Naturally, realistic examples might feature a mixture of explanations; the information-driven explanation for lumpy actions provides a complementary approach to understanding observed behavior.
+Naturally, realistic examples might feature a mixture of explanations, with the information-driven explanation providing a complementary approach.